The nature of $\chi_{c1}\left(3872\right)$ and $T_{cc}^+\left(3875\right)$

-The potentials $V_{\Sigma_g^{+\prime}}$ and $V_{\Pi_g}$ mix at short distance and with the quarkonium $V_{\Sigma_g^+}$ potential due to avoided level crossing at around $1.2$~fm, see Fig.~\ref{fig:isospin0}, giving rise to coupled channel Schr\"odinger equations~\cite{Berwein:2024ztx}.
+The potentials $V_{\Sigma_g^{+\prime}}$ and $V_{\Pi_g}$ mix at short distance and with the quarkonium $V_{\Sigma_g^+}$ potential due to avoided level crossing at around $1.2$~fm, see Fig.~\ref{fig:isospin0}, giving rise to coupled channel Schr\"odinger equations (Eq.~\eqref{eq:Sch-QQbar} in Supplemental Material) \cite{Berwein:2024ztx}.
 The equations depend on the angular momentum $\bm{L}=\bm{L}_{Q}+\bm{K}$, with $\bm{L}_{Q}$ the heavy quark pair orbital angular momentum; $l(l+1)$ are the eigenvalues of $\bm{L}^2$.

 We use the lattice parametrization of Ref.~\cite{Bulava:2024jpj} to model $V_{\Sigma_g^+}$ and $V_{\Sigma_g^{+\prime}}$ around the string breaking region.
 For $V_{\Sigma_g^{+\prime}}$ and $V_{\Pi_g}$, we model the short-distance behavior using the quenched BO-potential parametrization from \cite{Alasiri:2024nue}, due to lack of lattice data, and the long-distance behavior with a two-pion exchange potential \cite{Lyu:2023xro}: